Transition town: Transition Network

-The Transition Network (TN) is a UK charity set up to support Transition initiatives.
+The Transition Network International (TNI) is a UK charity set up to support Transition initiatives.
 It has published books and films, trained people and facilitated networking.
-The TN's website contains a listing of the initiatives that have registered, some of which are officially recognised.
+The TNI's website contains a listing of the initiatives that have registered, some of which are officially recognised.

 Some of the material has been translated and adapted to other languages/cultures, including Portuguese, Danish, German, Dutch, Spanish, French, Hungarian, Italian, Japanese and Irish.

 TN has run seven conferences: Nailsworth (2007), Royal Agriculture College, Cirencester (2008), Battersea Arts Centre (2009), Dame Hannah's at Seale Hayne (2010), Hope University, Liverpool (2011), Battersea Arts Centre (2012) and Dame Hannah's at Seale Hayne (2015).